 Introductory courses in hyperbaric medicine are the foundational education platform for MD/DOs, APPs (which includes PAs and NPs), other Limited License Providers (such as DPMs), and medical technologists.
-These courses are prerequisites to certification for nurses and technologists (CHRNs and CHTs respectively) and constitute the minimum education needed for privileging and credentialing purposes within a hospital or health care system for physician and non-physician providers.
+These courses are prerequisites to certification and constitute the minimum education needed for privileging and credentialing purposes within a hospital or health care system for physician and non-physician providers.

-UHMS-approved introductory programs consist of a minimum of 40 hours of in-person/face-toface instruction in topics specific to hyperbaric medicine, and include hands-on training, simulation and evaluation as well as an examination upon completion.
+UHMS-approved introductory programs consist of a minimum of 40 hours in topics specific to hyperbaric medicine, and may include hands-on training, simulation and evaluation as well as an examination upon completion.
 Only introductory programs that meet this standard and have been approved by the UHMS Education Committee are recognized as a UHMS-approved Introductory Course in Hyperbaric Medicine.

+PART III

-PART III HBO2 Provider Classifications
+HBO2 Provider Classifications